abangfarhan/abangfarhan.github.io/_posts/2025-09-13-training-deep-learning-model-for-captcha.md

 ---
 layout: post
-title: Training Deep Learning Model for Solving Captchas
+title: Training a Deep Learning Model for Solving Captchas
 category: blog
 tags: [programming, machine learning]
 ---

 Hi all.
-Several months ago, I trained a deep neural network model for solving [captcha](https://en.wikipedia.org/wiki/CAPTCHA) from a website.
+Several months ago, I trained a deep neural network (DNN) model for solving [captcha](https://en.wikipedia.org/wiki/CAPTCHA) from a certain website.
 Previously, I have created a python project for scraping some data from this website, but the user must manually input the captcha for logging into the website, which is irritating because the web-scraper script need to be run every day.
 With this model, the user doesn't have to do that anymore.

 The model pipeline is like this:

-- Open the login page and retrieve the captcha's image.
+1. Open the login page and retrieve the captcha image.
-- Preprocess the image by segmenting each character, pad each image to be square, and shrunk the size of the image.
+1. Preprocess the image by segmenting each character, pad each image to be square, and shrunk the size of the image.
-- For each character image, feed it into the neural net model, and get the answer.
+1. For each character image, feed it into the neural net model, and get the answer.
 Concatenate the characters to get the captcha word
-- Send the login credentials along with the captcha answer
+1. Send the login credentials along with the captcha answer

 The hardest problem is to train the model so that it can accurately predict the characters.